2 Seater (song)

-"2 Seater" is a song by American rapper YBN Nahmir featuring G-Eazy and Offset.
+"2 Seater" is a song by American rapper YBN Nahmir featuring fellow American rappers G-Eazy and Offset.
 It was released on March 19, 2020, as the second single from Nahmir's debut studio album Visionland.

 Background

 The song is YBN Nahmir's second single released in 2020, with the first one being "Talkin" in January.
 Nahmir previously linked with G-Eazy on his April 2018 track "1942".

 Music video

 The music video for the single was released on March 25, 2020.
 It was directed by Arrad.

 Critical reception

 Jon Powell of Revolt called the song "perfect for the radio or club dance floors".